Namibia is no stranger to struggle.

 Rémy Ngamije • Doek’s Founder • Chairperson • Artministrator

 Rémy Ngamije is Doek’s founder, the chairperson of the Doek Arts Trust, and Doek Arts CC’s artministrator.
 His odysseys through advertising, marketing, education, entrepreneurship, and literature culminated in Doek’s creation: an arts organisation committed to securing the long-term future of literature and writing in Namibia.
-Rémy is also a co-founder and the editor-in-chief of Doek!
+Rémy is also the editor-in-chief of Doek!
 Literary Magazine.

 As the Board’s chairperson, Rémy provides creative, energetic, and supportive leadership.
 He is dedicated to ensuring Doek remains independent and collaborative, a champion of artistic freedom through literary expression, transformative, and committed to its Pan African and social justice ideals.
 As Doek Arts CC’s artminstrator he is responsible for ensuring the execution of projects is resourceful and socially responsible.
 He constantly seeks unique and viable commercial opportunities and partnerships for Doek.